tamara-st22/graphic-design-projects/alora-website/README.md

 ALORA is a conceptual skincare brand website focused on elegance, simplicity, and a luxury feel.
 The design emphasizes soft tones, clean layouts, and smooth user experience, inspired by modern beauty and skincare brands.

--The website includes:
+## Features

-  *A product showcase section
+- Product showcase section

-  *A visual slider for featured products
+- Visual slider for featured products

-  *Instagram-inspired content section
+- Instagram-inspired content section

-  *Clean and minimal UI/UX design
+- Clean and minimal UI/UX design
+- Contact page with form layout

 -Design & Creativity